GienekP/menu4car/README.md

     ./menu4car -?

 If a parameter is specified more than once, the last is active.
+Parameter '-S' if given must be after '-s'.

 ## Binaries